 Series 6 also saw the return of Martin Weedon, who arrived on a loud and lairy stag do.
 This time he's very single and finds himself having a 'drunken encounter' with one of the known female holidaymakers.

 Guest stars for this series included Matthew Kelly returning as Cyril Babcock; Ken Morley playing the Head of a local Hairdressing Mafia; and Phillip Olivier as Jason - a sexy new barman.

 The Krankies and Rustie Lee also appeared as friends of swingers Donald and Jacqueline, and legendary Hollywood star Joan Collins arrived as Crystal Hennesy-Vas, the CEO of the Solana Hotel Group.

 Between Series 6 and Series 7, the sad news filtered through that Kenny Ireland, who played Donald, had died (Story).
 As a result, scripts were re-written to introduce the new character Glynn.
 He arrives at the Solana Resort on a 'holiday wife swap'.

 Series 7 began with the programme preparing to bid a fond farewell to the Garvey family.
-However, before they said 'Adios', there's one more holiday adventure awaiting Mick, Janice, Michael and Madge.
+However, before they said 'Adios', there's was one more holiday adventure awaiting Mick, Janice, Michael and Madge.

 Benidorm was created by Derren Litten.
-He says: "After staring blankly at a computer screen for a couple of months I decided to write a sketch about a couple of middle aged swingers.
+He explains: "After staring blankly at a computer screen for a couple of months I decided to write a sketch about a couple of middle aged swingers.
 The sketch was set around the swimming pool of an all inclusive Spanish holiday resort and after writing it I decided to imagine who else would be sitting around the pool, where they were from, and how they ended up there.
 The result was episode one of Benidorm."